Nike drops boxer Manny Pacquiao after anti-gay comments

 "Now if men are mating with men and women with women, then they are worse than animals," he said.

-The 37-year old congressman, among those favored to win a Senate seat at the May elections based on independent pollsters' surveys, apologized on Tuesday.
+The 37-year old congressman, among those favoured to win a Senate seat at the May elections based on independent pollsters' surveys, apologised on Tuesday.

 "I'm sorry for hurting people by comparing homosexuals to animals.
 Please forgive me for those I've hurt," Pacquiao said in a video message on his Twitter account.
 He said he remained against same-sex marriage.